CarolinaCobo/CarolsKitchen/README.md

 Spanish recipes in English.

 ## UX

-As a user, I want to be able to find recipes easily so that I can cook different dishes.
-End user goal: Have access to recipes.
-End business goal: increase the users of the website.
-Acceptance criteria: * website is easy to use and get likes on the social media * this will be showed through wireframes.
+USER STORIES:
+- As a user I want to find Spanish recipes.
+- As a user I want to easily navigate the site.
+- As a user I want to contact the site owner.
+- As the site owner I want people to find recipes and navigate them easily.

 Desktop wireframe:

 ![Desktop Wireframe](assets/wireframes/desktop.png)

 Mobile wireframe:

 ![Mobile Wireframe](assets/wireframes/mobile.png)

 ## Features

 ### Existing Features
-- Feature 1 - allows users to see all the available recipes.
+- Feature 1 - Allows users to see all the available recipes.
-- Feature 2 - allows users to click and see the ingredients and steps for the recipes.
+- Feature 2 - Allows users to click and see the ingredients and steps for the recipes.
 - Feature 3 - Allows users to send a message with a question.

 Future features:
+- Recipes linked to the carousel.
 - Video explanation in the different steps of the recipes.
 - Ranking most shared recipes.